 <<<< XIEGU G90 AUDIO CLIP PLAYED HERE >>>>

-In my opinion however, one failing on the G90 is the lack of digital noise reduction.
-It’s smaller brother, the X5105 has it, so I was surprised to find while the G90 has noise blanking to remove pulse noise, it doesn’t have noise reduction.
-I have asked Radioddity, XIEGU’s worldwide distributor to ask Xiegu whether this is going to be added in the future.
+In my opinion, however, one failing on the G90 is the lack of digital noise reduction.
+Its smaller brother, the X5105 and the new X6100 has it, so I was surprised to find while the G90 has noise blanking to remove pulse noise, it doesn’t have noise reduction.
+I asked Radioddity, XIEGU’s worldwide distributor to ask Xiegu whether this is going to be added in the future.
 The response was that there has been some delay due to the upcoming launch in August of the new small X6100 HF/6m all mode rig but that work on the G90 firmware upgrade will start next month – July 2021.
 We’ll have to see if this addition has made the cut.

 Something I feel that could be easily resolved to provide a service to older hams like me with failing eyesight is to change the microscopic text on the buttons from being grey on black to fluorescent orange or yellow so that they are more easily visible.
 Radioddity agreed to pass on this suggestion.

 Another point that I have reported back to Radioddity is the RIT setting control.
 It changes receive frequency by 1 Hertz at a time.
 You heard right ONE HERTZ!
 I have suggested that they make this at least 10 or possibly 100 Hz.
-This should be possible through a firmware update.
+Perhaps this change may find its way into the upcoming firmware update?

 When creating a portable radio and packing so many features in it, as in the G90, the control buttons have to be small, which they are but at least they have a positive “click” which the buttons on the previous model did not.